A lower bound for the double slice genus: Abstract

 \section{Abstract}

-In this paper, we develop a lower bound for the double slice genus of a knot in the 3-sphere using Casson-Gordon invariants.
-As an application, we show that the difference between the slice genus and the double slice genus can be arbitrarily large.
-As an analogue to the double slice genus, we also define the superslice genus of a knot, and give both an upper bound and a lower bound.
-In particular, through the study of superslice genus we show that the degree of the Alexander polynomial is an upper bound for the topological double slice genus of a ribbon knot.
+In this paper, we develop a lower bound for the double slice genus of a knot using Casson-Gordon invariants.
+As an application, we show that the double slice genus can be arbitrarily larger than twice the slice genus.
+As an analogue to the double slice genus, we also define the superslice genus of a knot, and give both an upper bound and a lower bound in the topological category.